Omitting types in logic of metric structures: Simultaneous omission of types

-Type $\bs$ is clearly omitted in $M_4$ and type $\bt$ is omitted in $\bbP_{\bfT_4}$-generic model.
-The proof of the latter fact is virtually identical to the proof of Lemma~\ref{L.types.2}, Lemma~\ref{L.M.generic} and Corollary~\ref{C.types}.
-Alternatively, one can prove that the $L_t$-part of the $\bbP_{\bfT_4}$-generic model is $\bbPT$-generic and use these facts directly.
+\begin{proof} Type $\bs$ is clearly omitted in $M_5$.
+Type $\bt$ is omitted in a $\bbP_{\bfT_5}$-generic model.
+A proof of the latter fact follows the proofs of the Extension Lemma (Lemma~\ref{L.types.2}), Lemma~\ref{L.M.generic} and Theorem~\ref{C.generic} almost verbatim.
+Alternatively, one could prove that the $L_*$-part of the $\bbP_{\bfT_5}$-generic model is $\bbPT$-generic and use these facts directly. \end{proof}